faelssim/git-study/README.txt

-Git is a free software.
+Git is a free software().
 i love you. yes its real. xixi. but now...where are you?
+I miss you.